 Supporting carers is the responsibility of all levels of governments and the community as a whole.
 The NSW Government is committed to contributing to carers achieving quality of life for themselves and for the people they support.

 Who is a carer?

-- are aware of and understand the NSW Carers Charter,
+1. are aware of, and understand the NSW Carers Charter

-- consult with carers, or organisations that represent carers, on significant policy issues that may affect them,
+2. consult with carers, or organisations that represent carers, on policy that may affect them,

-How does NSW Health meets its obligation to carers under the NSW Carers (Recognition) Act?
+How does NSW Health meets its obligations to carers under the NSW Carers (Recognition) Act?

 The NSW Health Carers (Recognition) Act Implementation Plan 2013 - 2016 (Implementation Plan) has been developed in consultation with sectors across NSW Health including the Local Health Districts, the Pillar organisations (such as the Agency for Clinical Innovation, Clinical Excellence Commission), Speciality Networks (such as the Justice Health and Forensic Mental Health Network) and statutory Health Corporations (such as the Cancer Institute).
 The Implementation Plan builds on work done across the public health system to better acknowledge and support carers.

 NSW Health reports annually on implementation and compliance with the legislation.